rjbdegraaf/Biomechatronics/README.md

 ## Credits

-This simulation was developed as part of a biomechanics/control systems project using biologically inspired actuation models.
+This simulation was developed as part of a biomechatronics project for validation of PAM assisted dynamics.